 Expect Crude Oil prices to trade higher today: Angel Commodities

-According to Angel Commodities, expect oil prices to trade higher today as international markets are trading higher by 0.5 percent at $50.66 per barrel.
+According to Angel Commodities, on the MCX, oil prices are expected to trade higher today.

 Angel Commodities' report on Crude Oil